 Listen and meditate if you wish… “What A Beautiful Name” (Hillsong Worship)

 Stan ended with this verse, certainly noteworthy, ““Those who cling to worthless idols turn away from God’s love for them.”
-(Jonah 2:8, NIV) Or as an earlier version on the NIV says, “forfeit the grace that could be theirs.”
+(Jonah 2:8, NIV) Or as an earlier version of the NIV says, they “forfeit the grace that could be theirs.”